Proving Fault in a Connecticut Car Accident

 As found in Connecticut General Statutes Section 52-572(h)(b), this means that if a plaintiff contributes to their own injuries, they will not be barred from recovering damages so long as their fault was not more than the combined fault of other parties (not 51 percent or more at fault).

 However, a plaintiff’s recoverable damages will be reduced in proportion to their degree of fault.

 Get Strong Supporting Evidence

 In some Connecticut auto accident cases, fault will not be disputed.
-Often, the negligent driver will admit that the accident is their fault.
+Often, the negligent driver will admit fault.
 In other car accident claims, fault will not be so clear.
 Some drivers may even lie about their role in causing a crash.

-Some common forms of evidence that are used to prove fault includes:
+Some common forms of evidence that are used to determine fault includes: